 The Emotional Roller Coaster Ride From Chronic To Episodic and Back Again

 Having lived with chronic migraine for years, with spikes of specific migraine attacks atop a constant baseline pain, I recently noticed some odd benefits that come with this pain pattern.
-I would probably have never observed such a thing except I recently experienced a brief reprieve from the constant pain.
+I would probably have never observed such a thing, except I recently experienced a brief reprieve from the constant pain.
 It was phenomenal.
 To experience a moment free of pain felt like drinking the freshest, cleanest water in the world.
 I was able to breathe deeper than I had in years.
 Knots in my musculature that had tied themselves five times over began to loosen.
 I couldn’t believe that this respite was real, so I wasted the first couple of days in fear of triggering an attack.
-But after a while, I began to enjoy the world in a different way.
+But after a while, I began to enjoy the world differently.
 I made plans with friends and actually kept those plans.
-I spent time doing yardwork without triggering an attack.
+I spent time doing yard work without triggering an attack.
 It was glorious.

 It is, of course, a welcome gift to have any moment free of pain.
 We feel the largeness of life on a level we have otherwise been missing for perhaps years (even if we have reconciled ourselves to such a reality).
 Feeling that wonder is both amazing and melancholy because it is a reminder of all we’ve been missing.